KEIBIDROP: Building Post-Quantum Encrypted File Sync

 Cryptographic Choices

-We use a hybrid approach combining classical and post-quantum algorithms:
+We use a hybrid key exchange combining classical and post-quantum algorithms, with symmetric encryption for the transport layer:

-Why hybrid?
-If ML-KEM is broken (it is new), X25519 still protects you.
-If X25519 is broken (quantum), ML-KEM still protects you.
-Defense in depth.
+The hybrid approach provides defense in depth: if ML-KEM is broken (it is new), X25519 still protects you, and if X25519 is broken by quantum computers, ML-KEM still protects you.

 Architecture